BunkersCo/nmos/branches/master/Glossary.md

 #### Grain

 NMOS specifications use Grain as a convenient way of identifying a unit of video, audio or time-related data.
 This helps with mapping NMOS's logical data model onto physical Specifications.
 For example a frame of video may correspond to a VideoGrain.
-This is in effect what SMPTE ST 2110-20 does, although that specification does not mention "grains".
-The work in progress [RTP In-stream Signalling Specification] builds upon this by describing a mechanism to identify the Grain (and its timing) using RTP header extensions.

 #### Node